 - there is no need for outside treatment as required for gamma irradiation.

-Claranor, choosen by Producer leaders
+Claranor, chosen by Producer leaders

 Claranor, high levels of decontamination, a commitment to microbiological results

-Claranor designs equipment for the sterilization of caps, preforms, jars and lids used in the beverage and dairy products markets.
-Our equipment is capable of reaching the levels of decontamination required by producers while maintaining production rates: up to 90,000 bottles / hour, up to 60 shots / min.
+Claranor designs equipment for the sterilization of caps, preforms, jars, and lids used in the beverage and dairy products markets.
+Our equipment is capable of reaching the levels of decontamination required by producers while maintaining production rates: up to 90,000 bottles/hour, up to 60 shots/min.

 Claranor, already more than 420 machines in operation worldwide on all types of packaging

-Caps and cups of all shapes and sizes can be processed, ranging from flat caps, sports caps and 5 gallon caps to yogurt cups, PLA cups, buckets and pails.
+Caps and cups of all shapes and sizes can be processed, ranging from flat caps, sports caps, and 5-gallon caps to yogurt cups, PLA cups, buckets, and pails.
 Read our article on cap and cup packaging.